Class 11 Physics: Motion In A Plane Online Test | Exam Style

 5 / 30

-5. A bullet moves with velocity 200 m/s and strikes a target making an angle of with the horizontal.
-Find its horizontal component of velocity.
+5. A ball is projected with velocity 10 m/s making an angle of with the horizontal.
+What is its horizontal velocity component?

 6 / 30